 Dawn Pittman has been homeschooling multiple grades since 2003.
 She and her husband, Dustin, live in rural Johnson County and have been blessed with seven children who range in age from 24 to 8.
 Dawn enjoys encouraging other parents to answer the call to homeschool and to continue the journey through high school graduation.

-Businesses or services serving homeschoolers are welcome to bring flyers to the location on Friday, the day before the workshop, from 4:30 – 5:30 p.m. during setup or Saturday, the day of the workshop, between 9:00 – 9:30 a.m.
-You may also mail the flyers to the MPE office at PO Box 14391, Lenexa, KS 66285 to arrive Wednesday, three days before the workshop.
+Businesses or services serving homeschoolers are welcome to bring flyers to the location on Saturday from 9:00 – 9:30 a.m., the day of the workshop, or mail the flyers to the MPE office at PO Box 14391, Lenexa, KS 66285 to arrive Wednesday, August 2, three days before the first workshop.